Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Introduction

 \subsection{Literature Review}

-A pioneering work of identifying the underlying dynamic models from noisy data is \cite{liang2008parameter}.
-This method is also a two-stage method, where in the functional estimation stage, \cite{liang2008parameter} use the local polynomial regression to estimate the value of the function and its derivatives.
-Subsequently, in the model identification stage, \cite{liang2008parameter} use the least squares method.
-Following this pioneering work, various extensions have been proposed.
+A pioneering work in identifying underlying dynamic models from noisy data is that of \cite{liang2008parameter}.
+Their method is also a two-stage method.
+In the functional estimation stage, they use a local polynomial regression to estimate the value of the function and its derivatives.
+Subsequently, in the model identification stage, they use the least squares method.
+Following this work, various extensions have been proposed.

-The first class of extensions is to modify the functional estimation stage of \cite{liang2008parameter}, and we can divide these existing extensions into three categories: {\bf (F1)}.
-In the numerical differentiation category \cite[][]{wu2012numerical, brunton2016discovering, tran2017exact}, the derivative $\frac{\partial}{\partial x} u(x,t)$ is simply approximated as